A-Series-of-Dice-Based-Events/ShatteredStar/Chapter5/README.md

 *The temple is Severe Cold.
 Creatures not in cold weather gear are subject to 2d6 cold damage each hour and become fatigued after 4 hours of exploration time.
 In addition the air is quite thin and can quickly make characters fatigued.
 After any strenous activity a character must make a DC35 fortitude save or become fatigued.
 Strenous activities include combat encounters, skill activities based on a physical ability scores, each 10 minutes of an exploration activity, etc.*

+*Note: Since altitude is not a normal hazard in pf2e there are no written ways to counter it that I could find.
+I allowed an Endure Elements (7th) to counter the effect of the altitude sickness (in addition to the severe cold)*

 * **F1.
 Temple Entrance (Low 18)**
     * [Nightgaunt Troop](https://monster.pf2.tools/v/L84HFDbP-nightgaunt-troop) (2)
-    * **Hazard:** **Severe Winds** At the beginning of each creature's turn they must make a DC35 Athletics check or be moved 5 feet in a random direction (10 feet on a critical failure).
-Creatures with a free hand can spend an interact action to hold onto something solid (such as a statue) to gain a +4 circumstance bonus to their next check and optionally make a Fortitude save instead of an Athletics check.
-Flying creatures must instead make a DC40 Maneuver in Flight check and the movement is doubled.
+    * **Hazard:** **Severe Winds** At the beginning of each creature's turn they must make a DC35 Athletics check or be moved 10 feet in a random direction (20 feet on a critical failure).
+Creatures with a free hand can use a reaction to hold onto something solid (such as a statue) to gain a +4 circumstance bonus to their check and optionally make a Fortitude save instead of an Athletics check.
+Flying creatures must instead make a DC40 Maneuver in Flight check and the forced movement is doubled.
+Non-flying creatures that are large increase their degree of success by 1 on this check and huge or larger creatures are immune, but both are affected normally while flying.
+Tiny creatures reduce their degree of success by 1.
     * **Hazard:** The cliff edge can be climbed with a DC30 check.
 The winds impose an additional -4 circumstance penalty to climb checks.
 Creatures that fall off the edge of the cliff find themselves in **E3** and take damage as if they had fallen 200 feet.

 * **F2.
 The Halls of Leng (Trivial 18)**